 25 Sneaky Reasons You're Gaining Weight When You're Doing Everything Right

-You're only prioritizing workouts, not other activities.
+You're prioritizing workouts, not other activities.

-While exercise is an invaluable tool for losing weight, you can't expect to reach your weight loss goals if you work out for 30 to 60 minutes but are sedentary for the remainder of the day.
+While exercise is an invaluable tool for losing weight, you can't expect to reach your weight-loss goals if you work out for 30 to 60 minutes but are sedentary for the remainder of the day.

 "Getting enough exercise is vital for overall health, but that means being active outside of workouts," Kate Meier, CPT, a certified personal trainer with Gym Garage Reviews, tells us.
 "Small actions like taking the stairs at work, walking the dog, or playing with your kids can significantly impact your metabolism and help you lose weight, but they're often overlooked."